 Egyptian paste is an interesting technique because it is actually the earliest form of glaze and was developed prior to 5000 B.C.
-In Egyptian paste, the glaze materials are added to the body in soluble form.
+In Egyptian paste the glaze materials are added to the body in soluble form.
 When the clay dries, the glaze-forming materials migrate to the surface of the ware and are deposited there.
 When fired, a thin layer of glaze develops on the surface.
+The Egyptians used a body containing little or no clay which they modeled or carved into simple forms or pressed into molds.

-In formulating Egyptian paste, the clay content must be kept low to allow for sufficient glass-forming material to be present and to give an open, porous structure which will permit the migration of soluble ingredients to the surface.
-The material will contain about 60 percent of non-plastic ingredients, such as flint, sand, and feldspar.
+In formulating Egyptian paste, the potter must keep the clay content low to allow for sufficient glass-forming material to be present and to give an open, porous structure which will permit the migration of soluble ingredients to the surface.
+The material will contain about 60 percent of nonplastic ingredients, such as flint, sand, and feldspar.
 Clay may be added in amounts up to about 20 percent.
 At least 10 percent of some soluble soda compound is necessary.
 Soda may be added as soda ash, bicarbonate of soda, borax, or combinations of these.
 Coloring oxides are added directly to the batch.
 Copper oxide, which gives a beautiful turquoise color, is the favorite coloring oxide.
 About 3 percent will give strong blue.
 Cobalt oxide, manganese oxide, or yellow glaze stains may also be used.
 Coloring oxides may also be added as soluble sulphates or chlorides.
-Following is a typical formula:
+Following is a typical recipe: